DWET-FM: 2004–2011: Dream FM

-On September 27, 2004, 11 months after Tonyboy Cojuangco took over the management of ABC, 106.7 FM was reformatted as 106.7 Dream FM.
-The station aired a smooth jazz format added up with R&B, Soul, Bossa Nova and House and carried the slogan Your Comfortable Choice.
+On September 27, 2004, 11 months after Tonyboy Cojuangco took over the management of ABC, the station was relaunched as 106.7 Dream FM.
+It aired a smooth jazz format, playing smooth jazz, R&B, Soul, Bossa Nova and House and carried the slogan Your Comfortable Choice.
 It was also home of Smooth Jazz Top 20 hosted by Allen Kepler and Turbo Time.

 After PLDT's media subsidiary MediaQuest Holdings, Inc. acquired TV5 and its affiliate ABC television stations from the consortium led by the Cojuangco group and Malaysian media conglomerate Media Prima Berhad in March 2010, Dream FM and its regional stations were spun off to become Dream FM Network, led by former ABC stockholder Anton Lagdameo.
 The ownership of the stations were transferred to Interactive Broadcast Media, after Cojuangco acquired a non-controlling share of the company.
 The station continued to use TV5's Novaliches studios throughout the rest of Dream FM's run.

-After seven years on air, Dream FM signed off for the last time on June 30, 2011, with "Till We Meet Again" by Eric Benét as its swansong.
+On June 30, 2011, Dream FM signed off for the last time with "Till We Meet Again" by Eric Benét as its swansong.